The Android Platform Security Model (2023): Implementation

 \item A VBMeta signing key $\mathbf{K_C}$ is either directly embedded in the final bootloader or retrieved from a separate TRH to verify flash partitions before loading the kernel.
 AVB implementations may also allow a user-defined VBMeta signing key $\mathbf{K_C'}$ to be set (typically in a TEE or TRH) --- in this case, the Verified Boot state will be set to YELLOW to indicate that non-manufacturer keys were use to sign the partitions, but that verification with the user-defined keys has still been performed correctly (see Figure~\ref{fig:verified-boot-flow}).

-Updating this key $\mathbf{K_C}$ used to sign any partitions protected through AVB is supported through the use of chained partitions in the VBMeta struct (resulting in partition-specific signing keys $\mathbf{K_D^i}$ for partition $i$ that are in turn signed by $\mathbf{K_C}$/$\mathbf{K_C'}$), by updating the key used to sign the VBMeta struct itself (through flashing a new version of the final bootloader in an over-the-air update), or -- in the case of user-defined keys -- using direct physical access\footnote{E.g.\ Pixel devices support this through \texttt{fastboot flash avb\_custom\_key} as documented online at \url{https://source.android.com/security/verifiedboot/device-state}.}.
+Updating this key $\mathbf{K_C}$ used to sign any partitions protected through AVB is supported through the use of chained partitions in the VBMeta struct (resulting in partition-specific signing keys $\mathbf{K_D^i}$ for partition $i$ that are in turn signed by $\mathbf{K_C}$/$\mathbf{K_C'}$), by updating the key used to sign the VBMeta struct itself (through flashing a new version of the final bootloader in an over-the-air update), or -- in the case of user-defined keys -- using direct physical access\footnote{Google Pixel devices support this through \texttt{fastboot flash avb\_custom\_key} as documented online at \url{https://source.android.com/security/verifiedboot/device-state}.}.

-\item The digest(s) embedded in VMBeta struct(s) are used by the Android Linux kernel to verify blocks within persistent, read-only partitions on-access using \texttt{dm-verity} (or for small partitions, direct verification before loading them atomically into memory).
-Inside the \texttt{system} partition, multiple public signing keys are used for different purposes, e.g.\ the platform signing key mentioned in section~\ref{subsec:permissions} or keys used to verify the download of over-the-air (OTA) update packages before applying them.
-Updating those keys is trivial through simply flashing a new \texttt{system} partition.
+\item The digest(s) embedded in VBMeta struct(s) are used by the Android Linux kernel to verify blocks within persistent, read-only partitions on-access using \texttt{dm-verity} (or for small partitions, direct verification before loading them atomically into memory).
+Inside the \texttt{system} partition, multiple public signing keys are used for different purposes, e.g.\ the platform signing key mentioned in Section~\ref{subsec:permissions} or keys used to verify the download of over-the-air (OTA) update packages before applying them.
+Those keys can be updated by simply flashing a new \texttt{system} partition.

 \item All APKs are individually signed by the respective developer key $\mathbf{K_E^j}$ for APK $j$ (some may be signed by the platform signing key to be granted \texttt{signature} permissions for those components), which in turn are stored on the \texttt{system} or \texttt{data} partition.
 Integrity of updateable (system or user installed) apps is enforced via APK signing~\cite{url-apk-signing} and is checked by Android's \texttt{PackageManager} during installation and update.
 Every app is signed and an update can only be installed if the new APK is signed with the same identity or by an identity that was delegated by the original signer.